Alcoholism vs Alcohol Use Disorder — Terminology, History, and What Changed

 1980: DSM-III Splits the Category

-The third edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-III, 1980) introduced a formal split: alcohol abuse and alcohol dependence became separate diagnoses.
-Dependence was characterized by tolerance, withdrawal, and compulsive use.
-Abuse was a residual category for problematic use that didn't meet dependence criteria.
-This binary structure dominated clinical practice for over three decades.
+The third edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-III, 1980) introduced a formal distinction between alcohol abuse and alcohol dependence — two separate diagnoses with separate criteria.
+Dependence was the more severe condition, anchored to tolerance and withdrawal.
+Abuse was the lesser category, defined by harmful consequences without the physiological markers.
+This binary held for over three decades.

 1994: DSM-IV Refines the Binary